DynamoDB – Introduction

 DynamoDB allows users to create databases capable of storing and retrieving any amount of data and comes in handy while serving any amount of traffic.
 It dynamically manages each customer’s requests and provides high performance by automatically distributing data and traffic over servers.
 It is a fully managed NoSQL database service that is fast, predictable in terms of performance, and seamlessly scalable.
-It relieves the user from administrative burdens of operating and scaling a distributed database as the user doesn’t have to worry about hardware provisioning, patching Softwares, or cluster scaling.
+It relieves the user from the administrative burdens of operating and scaling a distributed database as the user doesn’t have to worry about hardware provisioning, patching Softwares, or cluster scaling.
 It also eliminates the operational burden and complexity involved in protecting sensitive data by providing encryption at REST.

 DynamoDB Vs RDBMS